Virginia lawmakers pass bill ending Lee-Jackson holiday

 “We can promote everyone, we can promote diversity, we can add things without taking away or tearing down other things,” Peake said.

-Democrats, who control both chambers of the Legislature, are also advancing measures that would give local governments the ability to remove or relocate Confederate monuments on public property.
+Democrats are also advancing measures that would authorize local governments to remove or relocate Confederate monuments on public property.

+The national debate over Confederate monuments intensified after a deadly 2017 white nationalist rally, but Virginia localities that wanted to remove monuments were hamstrung by the existing law, which protects war memorials.

+Localities have used other means to re-evaluate how Virginia’s Confederate history is told, in some cases renaming schools and street signs that honored Civil War leaders.